Campaign of the Month: October 2017

 The death knell to the city’s gay spirit came with the German occupation.
 The Nazis considered Paris a playground for their soldiers and “treated it like a prostitute they could rape while pretending to be civilized and polite.”
 Though Paris’ occupation was among the war’s least brutal, Marisol watched as her free-spirited artist friends who’d given les années folles their name fled to the provinces or were arrested by German authorities for acts of dissidence.
 Her Jewish and communist friends languished in Camp de Drancy.
 Some died from undernourishment and dysentery.
 The surviving ones were herded onto trains in 1942 and never came back.

 Among the Kindred, unlife was little better.
 The Ventrue prince of Berlin, Gustav Breidenstein, had agents among the Wehrmacht and was more than happy to use Germany’s occupation to make Francois Villon, his long-time rival and the Toreador prince of Paris, pay for slights dating back to the Napoleonic Wars.
 When Villon disappeared before Breidenstein could take his revenge on the Toreador’s own person, the hoary Ventrue spitefully took out his wrath on Villon’s clanmates.
-Artwork was looted or destroyed from Toreador havens in droves amidst mass executions all-too conveniently carried out by the Third Reich’s soldiers.
+It was easy to loot artwork from Toreador havens amidst mass executions conveniently carried out by the Third Reich’s soldiers.

-Marisol’s spirit withered at these actions.
-Even if the Germans were driven from the city, things would never be same.
+Marisol’s spirit withered.
+Even if the Germans were driven from Paris, things would never be same.
 She joined the many other Kindred fleeing war-ravaged Europe for the United States.
 Henri ensured his childe was well-provisioned for the journey with several of his ghouls and much of his portable wealth.
-Marisol wept tears of blood as she begged her sire to come with her, but he insisted he could not.
+Marisol wept tears of blood and begged her sire to come with her, but Henri insisted he could not.
 He was too frozen by time to start anew in a distant land.
 His last words were for his childe to resist their kind’s ennui and “remain alive, even in death.”

 The New World

 Some expatriate American friends once recommended New Orleans to Marisol as a port city with a distinctly Euro-Caribbean flair.
-She presented herself before Prince Vidal and was fortunate that he and Philip Maldonato had both participated in the Camarilla’s 1436 recapture of Paris from the Anarchs (itself carried out under cover of the French recapture of the city from the Burgundians).
+She presented herself before Prince Vidal and was fortunate that he and Philip Maldonato had both participated in the Camarilla’s 1436 recapture of Paris from the Anarchs (itself carried out under cover of the French recapture of the city from the Burgundians) during their time as archons.
 The Ivory Tower had installed Marisol’s many-times grandsire Beatrix as prince of the city, and the two elders looked favorably upon a well-spoken and Catholic descendant of hers.
 Marisol received permission to make her domain in the city.

 Marisol thoroughly enjoyed unlife in the Big Easy.
 Although she mourned her sire, the city’s strongly French-influenced culture (even more pronounced during the ’40s than the 21st century, especially among the immortal Kindred) ensured the local Toreador were very welcoming to a Parisian expatriate.
 Marisol missed France enough to depart for Martinique when the island was liberated by Free French forces in 1943, but she remembered her time in the Crescent City fondly.